ISISComputingGroup/ibex_developers_manual/Synoptic-Icons.md

 ### Getting started

 [GIMP](http://www.gimp.org/) is a powerful, free image editing program that can be used to create icons for Synoptics.
-There are also some
+There are also some [helpful tutorials](https://www.gimp.org/tutorials/) on their website.

 An alternative is [Inkscape](https://inkscape.org/) which is a vector graphics editor and possibly more suited to icon creation and editing.
 Please see the [Basic Tutorial](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) for an introduction to the program.